Maintaining Maximal Strength In Lockdown With The Exerfly: A Case Study With Mick Byers

 The platform, some flywheels, and several attachments were sent over in a shipping container, while the rack mount and remaining flywheels and attachments were in my suitcase for the flight.

-The rationale was that I would be able to utilise the rack mount immediately as my primary training device, and I could wait until our working and living situations were organised before joining a gym.
+The rationale was that I would be able to utilize the rack mount immediately as my primary training device, and I could wait until our working and living situations were organized before joining a gym.

 Training Timeline